 What is the role of a hospital?

-So when is treatment considered sub-standard, or negligent?
-The standard of care that should be provided is that of a ‘reasonably competent professional’ for the type of medical practitioner providing it, whether in an NHS or private hospital.
-For example, if your claim relates to treatment provided by a nurse, the standard expected would be that of a reasonably competent nurse.
+First, it is expected the level of care you receive is that of a ‘reasonably competent professional’.
+The same applies in both an NHS or private hospital.
+If your claim relates to treatment provided by a nurse, for example, you expect the standard to be of a reasonably competent nurse.

-In order to show that the care was not reasonably competent, which may then entitle you to compensation, it must be proven that no other responsible medical practitioner with that specialism would have provided that level or care.
+To make a hospital negligence claim, you need to show that whatever level of care you received was not reasonably competent.
+So, you must prove that no other responsible professional with that specialism would that level of care.

 - A delay in diagnosing a condition and/or injury